When investors first become interested in precious metals, they may be drawn to invest in mining stocks.

 One of Canada’s few platinum group metals producers – albeit a high-cost operation – has dropped from $12/share to around 0.25 cents over the past 8 years, even as the price for palladium, its primary production metal, soared from $200 to a 12-year high of almost $900 per ounce!
 Even now, palladium trades near $800 an ounce.

-A massive gold-silver-copper deposit which straddles the borders of Argentina and Chile and was supposed to be in operation by now, is in a state of “care and maintenance” while competing local interests decide whether or not it can be operated in an environmentally sustainable manner.
+A massive gold-silver-copper deposit that straddles the borders of Argentina and Chile and was supposed to be in operation by now, is in a state of “care and maintenance” while competing local interests decide whether or not it can be operated in an environmentally sustainable manner.
 The project owners are reportedly in the hole to the tune of $6-8 billion with no production in sight.

 The list goes on and includes several major projects which were simply nationalized (stolen) by hostile governments, off times after the owners had expended millions of dollars in exploration and development.
 You can guess what this sort of thing does to a company’s share price.

 As the next major bull leg gets underway into 2015-16, these stocks could begin to over-perform once again.
 Or you might have the good fortune of owning shares in a little-known exploration company that makes a big strike.
 One of these “lottery tickets” can return 10 – 20 times your money.
-But with less than one in 1,000 properties ever advancing to production stage, the odds against an investor are long indeed.
+But with less than one in 1,000 properties ever advancing to the production stage, the odds against an investor are long indeed.

 Buy the Physical Metal FIRST...
 Only Then Should You Consider Mining Stocks

 David Morgan as well as Money Metals Exchange have long counseled readers to buy physical metal first.
-After that, if you want to accept some added risk, consider picking up a few established producers and “streamers” – companies who help finance a producer in exchange for receiving some of its production stream later at a deep discount.
+After that, if you want to accept some added risk, consider picking up a few established producers and “streamers” – companies who help finance a producer in exchange for receiving some of its production streams later at a deep discount.